Pardeepsharma01/Lamp-light/README.md

  <h1>Project Description:</h1>

 The Lamp Light project is a simple web application that allows users to control the illumination of a virtual lamp using a button.
 This interactive project is built using HTML, CSS, and JavaScript, offering an engaging user experience.
+T0 visit https://lamp-light-1.netlify.app/

 <h2>Tech Stack:</h2>